atecon/install_gretl_ubuntu/README.md

 ## Install all necessary packages
 ### 'Manual' way
-Execute the following command in your terminal:
+Execute the following command in your terminal to install all packages to compile gretl as well as the PDF documentation:

 ```bash
 sudo apt install -y \
   gcc \